1. You may remember when Ben & Erin Napier shared their Craftsman cottage with us.

 It was successful enough to be picked up for a full season, which premieres tonight in the prime time slot after “Fixer Upper.”
 Check it out!
 I’ll be cheering them on. 🙂

-2. “Grace & Frankie” return for a third season on Netflix on Friday.
+2. “Grace & Frankie” return for a third season on Netflix.

 I love their fabulous beach house.
 When the first season premiered, I spent hours trying to track that beach house down to no avail.
 Then one day I stumbled across an old post I’d written in 2011 about a house designed by architect Steve Giannetti in Broad Beach, California, and realized it was the same as Grace and Frankie’s.
 So I had the house on my own blog all along, LOL.
 You can see it and compare it to the house on the show here.
 One of my faves. 🙂

 3. Bette Davis’s Butternut Farm and Joan Crawford’s Mansion in “Mommie Dearest”